8.2" Crocodile Fossil Bone Cretaceous Age Kem Kem Morocco Crocodilian Stand

 Cretaceous Age through to the Eocene Age

-Crocodiles are essentially Old World creatures and alligators and caimans are New World ones.
-How can you tell them apart?
-1. relatively narrow snouts; 2. lower teeth that are visible when their mouths are closed; and 3. a special notch on either side of their upper jaw for the fourth tooth of the lower jaw.
-Alligators have a wider, more rounded snout, their lower teeth are not visible and rest inside their upper teeth and mouth and they lack the notch.
-Gharials can easily be recognized because they have long, very slender snouts.
+Crocodiles are primarily Old World species, while alligators and caimans are found in the New World.
+They can be distinguished by several features: crocodiles have relatively narrow snouts, lower teeth visible when the mouth is closed, and a notch on either side of the upper jaw to accommodate the fourth tooth of the lower jaw.
+Alligators, in contrast, have broader, rounded snouts, with their lower teeth hidden inside the mouth and no jaw notch.
+Gharials are easily recognized by their extremely long, slender snouts.

-Crocodiles have been around for 240 million years, appearing 25 million years before the first dinosaurs and 100 million years before the first birds and mammals.
-Crocodiles that lived 230 million years ago were up to 40 feet long.
-"Our primate ancestors were ratty little things that went around stealing eggs," Dr. Perran Ross, a crocodile specialist, and professor of wildlife ecology and conservation at the University of Florida told the New York Times.
-"Ancestral crocodiles had basically the same body plan we see today, apparently because it works."
+Crocodiles are among the most ancient living reptiles, having existed for over 240 million years, appearing 25 million years before the first dinosaurs and 100 million years before the first birds and mammals.
+Fossil records indicate that some crocodiles from 230 million years ago reached lengths of up to 40 feet.
+As Dr. Perran Ross, a crocodile specialist at the University of Florida, notes, ancestral crocodiles “had basically the same body plan we see today, apparently because it works,” highlighting the evolutionary success of their design.

-Crocodiles are regarded as the closest living relatives of dinosaurs.
-They have many dinosaur-like features including bird-like arrangements of the hip bones and teeth that are mounted in sockets rather than being fused directly to the jawbone.
-Recent taxonomic analysis has reasoned that dinosaurs, crocodiles, and birds should be classified in same the branch of animals.
+Interestingly, crocodiles are considered the closest living relatives of dinosaurs.
+They share many dinosaur-like features, including bird-like hip bone arrangements and teeth set in sockets rather than fused to the jawbone.
+Recent taxonomic studies even suggest that dinosaurs, birds, and crocodiles should be classified within the same branch of the animal family tree, reflecting their deep evolutionary connections.